 Do expect an incredible socialite out of your Shih Tzu, and don’t expect them to be introverted or aloof towards others.
 This is a dog that strides through life with the confidence of a lion, is cautious but enthusiastic about strangers and unfamiliar environments, and expresses the unapologetic love of a Labrador within the home.

 A Shih Tzu should never be aggressive.
-If they are, it’s a fault of the owners or their breeding.
 These dogs aren’t necessarily barky or nippy, but make fantastic watch dogs.
 While they’re not big enough to do any guarding, nor do they have a drop of ‘hunt’ in their blood, they’ll certainly alert you if you have a stranger coming to your home.

 While the Shih Tzu isn’t necessarily all that playful, they’re always up for a brisk stroll around the neighborhood or some energy bursts within the home.
 One of the things that make the Shih Tzu such a coveted animal is their adaptability.